Billy Hughes: Second marriage

-The only child from Hughes's second marriage was Helen Myfanwy Hughes, who was born in 1915 (a few months before he became prime minister).
-He doted upon her, calling her the "joy and light of my life", and was devastated by her death in childbirth in 1937, aged 21.
+The only child from Hughes's second marriage was Helen Beatrice Myfanwy Hughes, who was born in 1915 in Victoria, a few months before he became prime minister.
+He doted upon her, calling her the "joy and light of my life", and was devastated by her death in childbirth on 9 Aug 1937 in Willesden, England, aged 22.

 Her son survived and was adopted by a friend of the family, with his grandfather contributing towards his upkeep.
 Because she was unmarried at the time, the circumstances of Helen's death were kept hidden and did not become generally known until 2004, when the ABC screened a programme presented by the actor Martin Vaughan.
 Vaughan had played Billy Hughes in the 1975 film Billy and Percy, and his continuing interest in him led to the unearthing of Helen's fate.